 I thought Tanya will start a fight with Leann, but instead she just left, showing a sad look in her face and getting back to the maze where the other male demons were.

 “I have failed you in the past Sheryl but this is my chance to redeem myself to you, I believe Tanya is behind something and I won’t stop till I find what it is, I mean think about it.
-She is a demoness with a reshaping power, not just a sex demoness.”
+She is a demoness with a shapeshifting power, not just a sex demoness.”

-Leann was right I had to be more cautious about Tanya, so I decided I’ll stick up with Leann and find a way to release myself from here,
+Leann was right I had to be more cautious about Tanya, so I decided I’ll stick up with Leann and find a way to release myself from here.

-fortunately as Leann was staying with me in the chamber, Tanya didn’t come as often probably to provide us some privacy as she was aware of my past with Leann.
+Fortunately as Leann was staying with me in the chamber, Tanya didn’t come as often probably to provide us some privacy as she was aware of my past with Leann.
 Tanya always respected boundaries and more than being a sex demoness, I still could see the woman inside her.

 A day came when, the flock of incubi I had recruited for my entourage went to my chamber saying that a whole group of male demons were approaching the circle knowing I had another woman with me.
 They probably were assuming that the past was going to be recreated and they will be once more enslaved by Lilith, me in this case.